maximdave/upbase/README.md

 ### User Registration (Sign Up)

 A user can Sign Up by passing the following parameters:
-"firstName", "lastName", "userName", "gender", "email", "password", "dateOfBirth"
+"firstName", "lastName", "userName", "gender", "email", "password"

 ### User Login (Sign In)